SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 A refactoring mindset encourages developers to embrace small and incremental changes.
 Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer some refactoring tasks when necessary.
 It also emphasizes the importance of maintaining a TODO list to track areas for improvement and building a strong safety net, such as robust tests, to ensure changes don’t break code.
-Furthermore, it's important to avoid "coding in the brain" by bringing the thoughts and ideas in the actual code, and to be mindful of personal biases that may influence coding choices.
+Furthermore, it's important to avoid "coding in the brain" by bringing thoughts and ideas in the actual code, and to be mindful of personal biases that may influence coding choices.

 #### Build safety net